 Integrated cloud-based HCM systems with a mobile-first approach streamline these processes.
 They support self-service, real-time access to a single source of HR data, compliance with data privacy mandates, and more.
 These core HR processes are supported using HRIS software.

-Integrated and automated tools make it faster to source and hire global talent through internal and external job postings, two-way communication via mobile devices and chatbots, a streamlined contract process, and candidate tracking and pre-onboarding.
+Integrated and automated talent management tools make it faster to source and hire applicants through internal and external job postings, two-way communication via mobile devices and chatbots, a streamlined contract process, and candidate tracking and pre-onboarding.

 Features that support employee goal setting and tracking as well as ongoing coaching and feedback can help you better evaluate, promote, and compensate top-performing employees.